fabie37/Bevali/timelog.md

 * *2 hours* Updated blockchain class to check for chain integrity.
 Unit tests were also provided.
 * *0.5 hours* Debugged issues with pipeline and failed builds.

+### 27 Oct 2021
+* *3 hours* Updated blockchain class to now have a proof of work algorithm.
+* *1 hours* Updated pipeline to have a runner on local server.
+* *1 hours* Started basic research on sockets in python.